morpheusthewhite/Various/List Implementation/README.md

-Two different implementation of Linked Lists in Java:
+Two different implementation of Linked Lists in Java: a functional one and another one based on side-effect
- -A functional one
- -Another one based on side-effect